OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/fa/dcf.md

 ---
 title: dcf
-description: Discover the dcf command, a powerful and flexible tool that allows users to predict and analyze the value of a company based on future cash flows and the present value.
+description: "Discover the dcf command, a powerful and flexible tool that allows users" to predict and analyze the value of a company based on future cash flows and the present value.
 This tool allows for customizable parameters, includes linear regression estimates, discount factors, and multiple prediction models.